idaholab/moose/framework/doc/content/source/fvbcs/FVFunctionNeumannBC.md

 ## Overview

-This object is equivalent to [FVNeumannBC.md] with the exception that the constant `value` parameter is is replaced by the `function` parameter.
+This object is equivalent to [FVNeumannBC.md] with the exception that the constant `value` parameter is replaced by the `function` parameter.

 !syntax parameters /FVBCs/FVFunctionNeumannBC